gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

     (7 levels) and voting results (*Bush*, *Gore*, *Other*) in the population.

-2. **Validity conditions:**
+2. **Plot the data and assess validity conditions:**
 \index{validity conditions!Chi-square Test}

     * Independence:

-        * This assumption is presumed to be met since each subject is measured only once in the table.
+        * There is no indication of an issue with this assumption since each subject is measured only once in the table.
 No other information suggests a potential issue since a random sample was taken from presumably a large national population and we have no information that could suggest dependencies among observations.